Rion96/GKey/README.md

 As TempleOS doesn't have support for AltGr combos, the Alt keys will serve as both Alt and AltGr keys.
 Alt+M is already used by TempleOS to maximize windows, so AltGr+M (µ) is not implemented.

-To accomplish all this, GKey will replace your HomeKeyPlugIns.HC.Z, so if you made changes to that I recommend you back it up.
+To accomplish all this, GKey will replace your HomeKeyPlugIns.HC.Z, so if you made changes to that, I recommend you back it up.
 All changes to the font and the scan decode table are made to the memory during boot and will not alter anything else.

 # Installation